 - no nail polish

 - using the same dress for all the occasions possible was such a liberating feeling.

 - incredibly huge leaves and many heart-shaped leaves always put a smile on my face

 - not using any perfume for more than 80% of the time (the rest I used just natural essential oils put on coconut oil on my skin/clothes)

 - using the same oil to repel the mosquitoes and attract men, isn’t that cool? 😀

 - sleeping mostly naked or in very light clothes

-- using organic cosmetics made in the area of visiting
+- using organic cosmetics made in the local area

-- fresh coconut oil used for everything? hell yeah!
+- using fresh coconut oil for so many things

 - eating wild plants I had not even heard of until then.
 I could just go to the garden, pick some and make a green smoothie of them, cheap, healthy and yummy!